ayyubshaffy7/jepa-agent-worldmodel/README.md

 The evaluation script trains linear probes on learned representations to predict agent coordinates, providing a measure of representation quality.

-## Limitations and Future Work

-The model shows clear limitations on wall collision dynamics and long-horizon prediction.
-Wall interactions represent a significant challenge where simple prediction fails.
-Long-horizon accuracy degrades as expected, suggesting the need for more sophisticated temporal modeling or hierarchical approaches.

-Future directions include investigating attention mechanisms for long-range dependencies, exploring hierarchical representations for multi-scale prediction, and extending to more complex environments with multiple objects.

 ## Repository Structure

 ```